-Bonefish angled in summer bonefish tournaments need oxygen in closed boat livewells in the summer, without enough oxygen provided continuously in livewell water, hypoxic stress, mortality and morbidity is imminent and predictable… count on it.
+Tournament bonefish angled in summer tournaments need safe continuous safe oxygenation continuously in closed boat livewells in the summer.
+Without enough dissolved oxygen provided continuously in livewell transport water.
+Insuring safe, continuous oxygenation during live transport IS always the contestant’s responsibility.
+Suffocation, hypoxia, hypoxic stress, high summer mortality and morbidity is imminent and predictable in most summer tournaments… count on it.

 FACT: Many tournament anglers turn off their livewell water pumps/aerators when fishing shallow flats because electric pumps make too much noise and bonefish spook easily.
 When the livewell water pumps are turned off, the livewell oxygen saturation can fall quickly to dangerously low hypoxic levels resulting in additional transport stress.
 Hypoxia is the most serious stressor for tournament fish being transported all day in boat livewells.